 In 9th grade History, Mr. Bill Harrison and Ms. Cutler assign roughly the same amount of papers.
 However, essay prompts and requirements as well as the time spent on each unit can vary.

 Meanwhile, in 10th grade History, where students have a choice between regular History and a more difficult Challenge by Choice add-on, the teachers use the same materials and assignments.
-The two teachers of Crisis and Courage in Global History, History Department Chair Ms. Melissa Kelley and Ms. Sandy de Grijs, have compiled a unique “pacquette” for each of the units, leaving students with a neon-colored packet of primary and secondary sources to guide their history journeys.
+The three teachers of Crisis and Courage in Global History, History Department Chair Ms. Melissa Kelley, Ms. Jennifer Cutler, and Ms. Sandy de Grijs, have compiled a unique “pacquette” for each of the units, leaving students with a neon-colored packet of primary and secondary sources to guide their history journeys.

 Understandably, class lectures and discussions still vary, but students appreciate having the same assignments in sophomore year.
 “I feel like [the classes] are more universal this year,” said Miyari V. ’27.
 “There’s more of an effort [sophomore] year being made to make the classes [taught by different teachers] more similar,” echoed Willow S. ’27.